Fernando Briones Carmona: The Spanish Civil War years

-During the Spanish Civil War, he joined the teacher's union FETE-UGT and the Alianza de Intelectuales Antifascistas (Alliance of Antifascist Intellectuals) which included among its leading figures the poet Rafael Alberti.
+During the Spanish Civil War, he joined the teachers' union FETE-UGT and the Alianza de Intelectuales Antifascistas (Alliance of Antifascist Intellectuals) which included among its leading figures the poet Rafael Alberti.
 During this period, graphic artists contributed to the war effort producing signs, notices and placards for the Republican Army.
 As public servants enlisted in the popular militias, he joined the Quinto regimiento (Fifth Regiment).
 He was a comrade of great poets, such as the forgotten and much admired by him Antonio Aparicio (later forced into exile) and Miguel Hernández.
 During these years, he carried out an intense artistic activity.
 In 1937, he participated in the Paris International Exposition with a painting featuring the shooting of Federico García Lorca.
 This canvas, later displayed in the Centro de Arte Reina Sofía in an exhibition commemorating the Spanish pavilion of the International Exposition, was hosted by the Museo de Arte Moderno of Barcelona.
 In 1943, the Real Academia de San Fernando awarded him the Conde de Cartagena fellowship.